 Managing your Long-Term Lyme

 Many turn to antibiotic treatment for their early and even late stages of Lyme, however recent studies have proved antibiotics to be ineffective in the long-term treatment of Lyme.
-For this reason we recommend using Ultimate Lyme Support System for the management of your long-term Lyme.
+For this reason we recommend using Ultimate Immune Support System for the management of your long-term Lyme.